 - It is basic economics.
-Namely, the supply of jobs is low and the demand for jobs is high.
-Makeup is massively oversubscribed and lack of solid paid work often forces people to rethink and go and do something else.
+Basically, the supply of jobs is low and the demand for jobs is high.
+Makeup is massively oversubscribed, and lack of solid paid work often forces people to rethink and go and do something else.

 - If you’re not fussed about working in film and TV, then bridal, beauty or retail may have more opportunity.

 - Working in film and TV involves long hours (social life… er, eh?) in all sorts of weather, sometimes in cramped conditions, with fierce competition for few jobs, and lots of arseholes.
 Oops, there – we’ve said it.
 To be fair there are lots of lovely people too, but sadly some big egos, attitudes and backstabbing.
 A cornucopia of duplicitous tosspots!

-- Of course, you have talent.
-You are determined.
-You like makeup and films, and you can draw with lipstick.
+- Of course, you have talent and are determined.
+You like makeup and films and can draw with lipstick.
 You have no friends, so the social thing is fine.
 And you are not afraid of tosspots.
 Bravo!
 Ever onward!

 - Sure, people do make it into the media industries and have a good career.
 But, to reiterate, most people who set out to be a makeup artist will never earn a decent living from it.

 - Of course, you are going to try – and why not?
-Trying is absolutely better than not trying.
+Trying is better than not trying.
 We all knew this cold reality when we started and still tried.
-You too could win the makeup artist lottery!
+You could win the makeup artist lottery!

 What Skills Do I Need?

 Do you really have the aptitude, stamina, skills, and ability?

-Ask yourself some tough questions and give yourself honest answers:
+Ask yourself some tough questions and give honest answers: